 SRS uses procedures to govern unconditionally releasing equipment.
 SRS can release the item after it has a radiological survey if it meets specific documented limits.
 For items meeting unconditional release criteria, SRS generates a form and attaches it electronically to the applicable radiological survey via the Site's Visual Survey Data System (VSDS).
 In some areas, SRS documents equipment and material release directly on the radiological survey form.
-SRS subsequently compiled these VSDS and survey forms and coordinated a site-wide review to determine the amount of material and equipment SRS released from its facilities in 2020.
+SRS subsequently compiled these VSDS and survey forms and coordinated a site-wide review to determine the amount of material and equipment SRS released from its facilities in 2021.
 These measures ensure that radiological material releases from SRS are consistent with DOE Order 458.1 requirements.

-SRS unconditionally released 11,312 items of personal property from radiological areas in 2020.
+SRS unconditionally released 12,158 items of personal property from radiological areas in 2021.
 Most of these items did not leave the SRS and were reused elsewhere on the Site.
-Therefore, all items required no additional radiological controls postsurvey as they met DOE Order 458.1 release criteria (DOE Order 458.1 allows using DOE Order 5400.5-derived supplemental limits for unconditionally releasing equipment and materials.)
+Therefore, all items required no additional radiological controls post-survey as they met DOE Order 458.1 release criteria.
+(DOE Order 458.1 allows using DOE Order 5400.5-derived supplemental limits for unconditionally releasing equipment and materials.)

 In 2003, DOE approved an SRS request to use supplemental limits to release material from the Site with no further DOE controls.
-These supplemental release limits, provided in Table 31 of Radiological Impact of 2020 Operations at the Savannah River Site (Stagich, Jannik, LaBone, Dixon 2021), are dose-based and are such that if any member of the public received any exposure, it would be less than 1 mrem/yr.
+These supplemental release limits, provided in Table 31 of Radiological Impact of 2021 Operations at the Savannah River Site (Stagich, Dixon, and LaBone 2022), are dose-based and are such that if any member of the public received any exposure, it would be less than 1 mrem/yr.
 The supplemental limits include both surface and volume concentration criteria.
 The volume criteria allow SRS the option to dispose of potentially volume-contaminated material in Three Rivers Landfill, an onsite sanitary waste facility.
+In 2021, an unrestricted release to the onsite Three Rivers Landfill of volumetrically contaminated grit that occurred on October 28, 2020, was identified and found to be below the approved supplemental release limits.